Martín Maldonado: Milwaukee Brewers

-In 2007, Maldonado signed a minor league contract with the Milwaukee Brewers and played for the West Virginia Power of the Class A South Atlantic League, batting .221/.309/.288.
-In 2008, he played for the Brevard County Manatees of the Class A-Advanced Florida State League and the Huntsville Stars of the Class AA Southern League, batting a combined .229/.290/.313.
+In 2007, Maldonado signed a minor league contract with the Milwaukee Brewers and played for the West Virginia Power of the Single–A South Atlantic League, batting .221/.309/.288.
+In 2008, he played for the Brevard County Manatees of the High–A Florida State League and the Huntsville Stars of the Double–A Southern League, batting a combined .229/.290/.313.

-He began the 2009 season with the Manatees, and was called up to the Nashville Sounds of the Class AAA Pacific Coast League at mid-season.
+He began the 2009 season with the Manatees, and was called up to the Nashville Sounds of the Triple–A Pacific Coast League at mid-season.
 However, he returned to the Manatees to finish out the season.
 In 2009 he batted a combined .201/.295/.257.
 On defense, he was charged with a combined 17 passed balls in 93 games.

 Maldonado played the majority of 2010 with Nashville, but also spent time with Huntsville and Brevard County.
 On defense, he was charged with a combined 13 passed balls in 96 games.

 He made his Major League debut on September 3, 2011.
 He played in 3 games for the Brewers after his callup, striking out in his only at bat.

 Maldonado was called up to the Brewers again in May 2012 when starting catcher Jonathan Lucroy went down with a freak hand injury, due to his wife dropping a suitcase on it.
 In 2012 with Nashville he batted .198/.270/.347.
 He played 78 games for the Brewers in 2012.

 In 2013 he batted .169/.236/.284 for the Brewers.
 His .169 batting average was the lowest of all major leaguers with 200 or more plate appearances.

 Maldonado was involved in an unusual play in which he hit the cover off a baseball.
 In a game against the Pittsburgh Pirates on April 18, 2014, Maldonado hit a ground ball to third base.
 By the time Pirates third baseman Pedro Álvarez fielded the grounder, the cover had partially come off the baseball and was hanging off its side; Álvarez threw the ball to first but it fell apart in midair, and made it to first only after several hops; Maldonado was awarded an infield hit.

 Two days later Maldonado punched Pirate outfielder Travis Snider in the face in Pittsburgh, leaving Snider with a cut under a black eye.
 He was suspended for five games, and fined $2,500, which with the suspension resulted in him losing $16,200.

 On May 31, 2015, Maldonado caught a 17-inning game and also hit his first walk-off home run, in the bottom of the 17th against the Arizona Diamondbacks.
 In 2015, he batted .210/.282/.293, and committed nine errors, third-most among NL catchers.

 In 2016, he batted .202/.332/.351 for the Brewers.
 His seven errors were fourth-most among AL catchers.